Eva Shang

-Eva Shang (born March 1996) is an American lawyer, entrepreneur, and investor who currently serves as general partner and CEO of Legalist.
+Eva Shang (born March 1996) is an American lawyer who currently serves as general partner of Legalist.
+As an attorney, she also represents the Parkmerced Tenant Association and other tenants unions in San Francisco.

 After founding Legalist at the age of 20, Eva led the company through Y Combinator’s S16 accelerator program.
 By 2025, Legalist had approximately $1.5 billion in assets under management.

 Shang is a Harvard drop-out and was recognized by Forbes as one of its 30 under 30 in 2018.

 Shang has been featured in several publications, including the Wall Street Journal, the New Yorker, the Boston Globe, and the Financial Times, highlighting her work at Legalist and her commitment to expanding access to justice.

 Early life and education

 At age three, Shang emigrated from China to the U.S., growing up mostly in a Philadelphia suburb where her mother supported the family by working as an actuary.
 At age seven, Shang began editing her mother’s resumes and helped look after her younger sister, Melissa, who has a form of muscular dystrophy and uses a wheelchair.
 Together, they co-authored “Mia Lee is Wheeling Through Middle School”, a middle-grade novel starring a girl with a disability.

 During her time at Harvard, Shang founded the Harvard Organization for Prison Education and Reform and tutored at prisons across Massachusetts.
 She also helped her sister petition toy maker American Girl to make a doll representing disabled children.
 Melissa Shang later became a Harvard undergraduate and a disability activist.

 At age 20, Shang and Legalist co-founder Christian Haigh left Harvard and relocated to San Francisco, where they entered startup accelerator Y Combinator.
+In 2023, she passed the California bar exam after completing a four-year apprenticeship of reading law.